-The facilities used by our CMOs to manufacture DANYELZA and our product candidates, including our antibody constructs based on the SADA PRIT Technology, must be approved by the FDA pursuant to inspections conducted after submittal of a BLA to the FDA.
+Any facilities used by our CMOs to manufacture DANYELZA and our product candidates, including our antibody constructs based on the SADA PRIT Technology, must be approved by the FDA pursuant to inspections conducted after submittal of a BLA to the FDA.
 Comparable requirements are applicable outside the United States.
 We do not have complete control over all aspects of the manufacturing process of, and are dependent on, our contract manufacturing partners for compliance with cGMP regulations for manufacturing both active drug substances and finished drug products.
 DANYELZA and any product candidates that we may develop may compete with product candidates of other companies for access to manufacturing facilities.
-There is a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us.
+There is a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us, and we currently use only a single CMO for the manufacture of the DANEYLZA drug substance and a single CMO for the manufacture of the DANYELZA drug product.
 Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates or drugs, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our commercial product and clinical product candidates and harm our business and results of operations.

 Any performance failure on the part of our existing or future manufacturers could adversely affect our commercialization of approved products, such as DANYELZA, and delay clinical development or marketing approval of other product candidates.
-For example, we have had to scrap batches of DANYELZA due to our third-party manufacturer's discontinuation of the batch manufacture.
-As a result, during the years ended December 31, 2023 and 2022, the Company recorded charges to write-off inventory of \$0.8 million and \$1.2 million, respectively.
-We do not currently have arrangements in place for redundant supply of DANYELZA or other product candidates, and we currently use only a single third-party manufacturer for fill-and-finish services for DANYELZA and other product candidates.
-If any of our current CMOs cannot perform as agreed, we may be required to replace such manufacturer and we may incur added costs and delays in identifying and qualifying any such replacement.
+For example, we have had to scrap batches of DANYELZA due to our third-party manufacturer's failure of the batch manufacture.
+As a result, during the year ended December 31, 2022, we recorded charges to write-off inventories of \$1.2 million.
+While we are working to ensure an adequate supply of DANEYLZA during the upcoming anticipated pause in manufacturing in connection with the planned transition to a different facility, we do not currently have arrangements in place for redundant supply of DANYELZA or other product candidates, If any of our current CMOs cannot perform as agreed, we would be required to replace such manufacturer and we may incur added costs and delays in identifying and qualifying any such replacement and may experience reduced sales during such process that could have a material adverse effect on our business and results of operations.

 We are, and will continue to be, reliant in significant part on outside scientists and their third-party research institutions for research and development and early clinical testing of our product candidates.
-These scientists and institutions may have other commitments or conflicts of interest, which could limit our access to their expertise and adversely affect the timing of the IND filings and our ability to conduct future planned clinical trials.
+These scientists and institutions may have other commitments or conflicts of interest, which could limit our access to their expertise and adversely affect the timing of IND filings and our ability to conduct future planned clinical trials.